IN MAKING REHABILITATION

 Physical Therapy & Rehabilitation

-Peak Performance Programs are offered in partnership with Howard Head Sports Medicine – a division of Vail Health and leading provider of physical therapy, rehabilitation, and performance programs.
+Physical therapy and rehabilitation services are offered in partnership with Howard Head Sports Medicine – a division of Vail Health and a leading provider of physical therapy, rehabilitation, and performance programs.
 Services are available à la carte or in combination with other APN Lodge offerings.

 “The Brain and Balance Care team’s mission is to bring quality care to the people that suffer from concussion, dizziness and fall-related impairments in order to return individuals to their active lifestyle in the safest and most effective way possible.“